David P. Anderson

 and research labs around the world.

-I am Principal Investigator or co-PI on four National Science
+I am Principal Investigator or co-PI on six National Science

 Foundation grants supporting BOINC.

 I worked on the Stardust@home project led by Andrew Westphal at SSL,

 enabling volunteers to look for particles of interstellar dust